itsoktocryy/HTTPfloodDoS/README.md

 # HTTP flood DoS attack script

 This is a simple HTTP flood script written in Python.
-It can down a website in a few seconds.
+It can down a website or router in a few seconds.

 ## Usage